Who Was Rosa Parks?

 Unable to find work, they eventually left Montgomery and moved to Detroit, Michigan along with Parks' mother.
 There, Parks made a new life for herself, working as a secretary and receptionist in U.S. Representative John Conyer's congressional office.
 She also served on the board of the Planned Parenthood Federation of America.

-In 1987, with longtime friend Elaine Eason Steele, Parks founded the Parks and Raymond Parks Institute for Self-Development.
+In 1987, with longtime friend Elaine Eason Steele, Parks founded the Rosa and Raymond Parks Institute for Self-Development.
 The organization runs "Pathways to Freedom" bus tours, introducing young people to important civil rights and Underground Railroad sites throughout the country.